JuliaWeb/HTTP.jl/docs/src/examples.md

 ```
 ## Cors Server
-Server example that takes after the simple server, however
+Server example that takes after the simple server, however,
 handles dealing with CORS preflight headers when dealing with more
 than just a simple request
 ```julia